tobyhodges/probable-enigma/episodes/02-being-fair.md

 > * and a unique identifier (that distinguishes the resource or concept from others).
 >
 > Persistent identifiers aim to solve the problem of the persistence of accessing cited resource,
 > particularly in the field of academic literature.
-All too often, web addresses (links) changes over time
+All too often, web addresses (links) change over time
 > and fail to take you to the referenced resource you expected.
 >
 > There are several services and technologies (schemes) that provide PIDs
 > for objects (whether digital, physical or abstract).
 > One of the most popular is **Digital Object Identifier [(DOI)](https://www.doi.org/)**,
-> recognizable by the prefix doi.org in the web links.
+> recognisable by the prefix doi.org in the web links.
 > For example: [https://doi.org/10.1038/sdata.2016.18](https://doi.org/10.1038/sdata.2016.18)
-> resolves to the location of the paper that describes FAIR principles.
+> resolves to the location of the paper that describes the FAIR principles.
 >
 > Public repositories often maintain web addresses of their content in a stable form
 > which follow the convention http://repository.adress/identifier;
 > these are often called permalinks.
-> For well establish services, permalinks can be treated as PIDs.
+> For well established services, permalinks can be treated as PIDs.
 >
 > For example: [http://identifiers.org/SO:0000167](http://identifiers.org/SO:0000167) resolves to a page
 > defining promoter role, and can be used to annotate part of a DNA sequence